 When Traderson purchases the investment, it records the investment of Bullseye at cost.
 The journal entries may appear as follows, depending on Traderson’s investment strategy and history.
 It may classify the investment differently, depending on the type of marketable security it deems, but it will generally classify it as an asset.

 At the end of the year, Traderson receives 10% of the $100,000 dividends (as Traderson holds 10% of Bullseyes shares)

 What are the Other Accounting Methods?

-When an investor invests in the equity of another company and owns more than 50% of its voting shares, it is said to exert control over the company.
-The investor is known as the parent company, and the investee is then known as thesubsidiary.
-In such a case, investments made by the parent company are accounted for using the consolidation method.
+When a company invests in the equity of another company and owns more than 50% of its voting shares, it is said to exert control over the company.
+The investing company is known as the parent company, and the investee is then known as thesubsidiary.
+In such a case, the parent company uses the consolidation method for accounting purposes.

 Alternatively, when an investor does not exercise full control of the investee but exerts some influence over its management, typically represented by owning 20-50% of the voting shares, the investments will be accounted for using the equity method.

 The equity method records the investment as an asset, more specifically as an investment in associates or affiliates, and the investor accrues a proportionate share of the investee’s income equal to the percentage of ownership.
 This share of the income is known as the “equity pick-up.”
 The proportionate share of dividends from the subsidiary is deducted from the investment in the affiliate’s account.

 Thank you for reading CFI’s guide to the cost method of accounting for investments.
 CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)® program in financial modeling and valuation.
 To learn more and advance your career, explore these additional CFI resources:

 Learn accounting fundamentals and how to read financial statements with CFI’s free online accounting classes.

 These courses will give the confidence you need to perform world-class financial analyst work.
 Start now!